 1. Yoast SEO (Free)

-With over 36 million downloads, Yoast SEO is one of the most popular WordPress plugins.
+With millions of downloads, Yoast SEO is one of the most popular WordPress plugins.
 It comes packed with easy to use functionality to help you with your SEO strategies.
 It’s well known for its page analysis feature, which helps you to improve keyword usage, content length, readability, and more.
 Other handy options include XML sitemap creation and notifications, breadcrumbs, and social media integration.
 If you’re an SEO beginner, this plugin is a fantastic place to start.

 2. All in One SEO Pack (Free)